celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 - Node.js should be installed along with a node package manager(npm)
 - A basic understanding of Celo and smart contracts
 - A Celo Wallet address:
-- To create Alfajores wallet, go to Alfajores wallet
+- To create Alfajores wallet, go to [Alfajores wallet](https://celo.org/developers/faucet)
-- To get testnest funds, go to Celo faucet Celo Faucet
+- To get testnest funds, go to [Celo faucet ](https://faucet.celo.org/)
 - A text editor such as Visual Studio Code installed on your computer
 - A terminal to test our code syntax
 - Remix IDE